sabbir360/markdown-directory-to-html/README.md

  - Browse `127.0.0.1:5000`
  - To remove this from docker `docker-compose down`

+## How to run unittest
+- Inside your virtualenv run `python -m unittest discover tests`

 ## Limitation / future plan
   - This project has some error for unwanted Markdown format
   - For linking any internal directories